The GCC Hub

 For the full 10-stage Saudi compliance walkthrough — including bilingual SASO labelling, GDCD per-shipment permits and ZATCA clearance at Jeddah, Dammam and King Abdullah Port — see the dedicated companion guide: Saudi SABER & SASO Step-by-Step for Fireworks Importers.

-UAE — DCD, ECAS, MOI and Jebel Ali
+UAE at a Glance — DCD, ECAS, MOI and Jebel Ali

 The UAE is the most predictable GCC market for first-time importers.
 Jebel Ali handles Class 1 cargo as routine business and the document templates are well established.
 Three layers of approval apply.